Slavoljub Muslin: Red Star, Levski and Red Star again

-Metalurh, Lokeren, Lokomotiv, and Lokeren again
+Metalurh, Lokeren, Lokomotiv and Lokeren again

 The next stop for Muslin in summer 2004 became Ukraine's Metalurh Donetsk, which he coached fairly successfully for the better part of 2004–05 domestic league season.
-Simultaneously, Muslin also led the team in 2004/05 UEFA Cup – with much less distinguished outcome – after successfully overcoming the qualifying stage, Metalurh was demolished by SS Lazio (0-6 on aggregate).
+Simultaneously, Muslin also led the team in 2004/05 UEFA Cup – with much less distinguished outcome – after successfully overcoming the qualifying stage, Metalurh was demolished by Lazio (0-6 on aggregate).
 He resigned from his post on 8 March 2005, citing differences in opinion over the vision for the team's immediate future as the reason.
 His departure came after league matchday 17 with Metalurh occupying the 3rd spot in Vyscha Liha.

 Then came Belgian side Lokeren between May and December 2005.

 In December 2005, Muslin was appointed as coach of Lokomotiv Moscow.
 With star forward Dmitri Sychev as the team's undisputed leader on the pitch, Lokomotiv started the Russian League 2006 season in great fashion, jumping ahead early to the top of the table and going on an 18-match unbeaten streak at one point.
 Closely pursued by CSKA Moscow, Lokomotiv kept holding on to the top league spot until mid-October when a string of indifferent results saw them surrender it.
-Muslin was already under the gun following his team's elimination in UEFA Cup's first round to Belgian side S.V.
-Zulte Waregem, and after giving up the league leading position, he was promptly fired in October 2006.
+Muslin was already under the gun following his team's elimination in UEFA Cup's first round to Belgian side Zulte Waregem, and after giving up the league leading position, he was promptly fired in October 2006.

 On 26 November 2006, Muslin's return to Lokeren bench was announced.
 He arrived at the club in the middle of a bad run of results that prompted previous coach Ariël Jacobs' departure with Lokeren in 13th league spot.
 However, Muslin failed to raise the team's form and Lokeren barely avoided relegation, finishing the Belgian Jupiler League 2006/07 campaign in 16th spot (out of 18 teams).
 During the summer 2007, Muslin was replaced with Georges Leekens.